-And so, in part, went the fast introduction and sunny visit with Ronnie and Lottie – the couple behind the famed R & L Lounge on Buffalo’s east side.
+And so, in part, went the fast introduction and sunny visit with Ronnie and Lottie – the couple behind the famed R & L Lounge in East Buffalo.
 The bar and restaurant, in the Broadway Fillmore neighborhood, is a scant fifty feet off Broadway at 23 Mills St.

 Famed in equal parts for its local old-school status and its simple/verbal menu of Polish fare, R& L Lounge is a Friday fish fry destination, a site for friendly conversation, and where time slows down.
 You will feel like a jerk if you pull out your handheld device: this is a place to be in the moment.

 Ronnie and Lottie mentioned that later in the day a local television station would be by to interview them.
 That’s why, Lottie says, she has curled her hair, and had Ronnie put on a good sweater, so “he will look handsome on t.v.”
 In a flash Lottie puts on some lipstick and changes out of her flour-dusted apron for my portrait of them at a table, a photo collage blanket behind them showing off their several kids and grandkids.

 Despite being glad for the media adulation, Lottie says “I don’t want to be busier.
 If I have to hire someone to help me out then I’m quitting.”

 Opened in 1969 and married since 1957, Ronnie and Lottie are a solid team: he mans the bar while she does the prepping, cooking and serving.
 She adds: “I sometimes sing with them,” renowned for joining customers at table for song, and conversation.
 The sparkle in her blue eyes reveals her bon vivant status.